PeterArmitage/ocr_tool_gui/README.md

 # OCR Text Extractor - Enhanced GUI
+# This is a work in progress, there are some bugs!

 A powerful, user-friendly OCR (Optical Character Recognition) tool with clipboard integration and multiple export formats.
 Extract text from images, PDFs, and screenshots with ease!